Hitchcock Nature Center

 For those seeking an adventure and a truly unique camping experience, Hitchcock also offers seven primitive backcountry campsites located deep within the park.
 We ask that backcountry campers camp with integrity & enjoy the outdoors responsibly by employing Leave No Trace ethics and principles.

-- Challenging terrain hike, located approximately 1.2-miles from the Fox Run Ridge Trailhead in the main parking lot near the Loess Hills Lodge
+- Easy terrain hike, less than 1 mile from the main parking area near the Loess Hills Lodge

-- Westernmost ridge with expansive views of the Missouri River Valley
+- Classic oak savanna setting with nearby views of the Missouri River Valley

 More Info & Reservations